Aircoookie/WLED-Docs/docs/basics/getting-started.md

 For safe operation it is recommended to dimension your wiring correctly and to integrate fuses.
 To help you out, you may refer to this [LED power, wiring and fuse calculator](https://wled-calculator.github.io/).

-For analog use, the IRLZ44N or STP55NF06L is a good MOSFET to use.
+For analog use, the MOSFETs IRLZ44N or STP55NF06L is a good candidates to use.
 Partial, example circuit...

 ![Connection schematics Analog](https://i.ibb.co/86vsym1/image.png) ![image](https://user-images.githubusercontent.com/59397047/166152797-111eccae-1942-45d2-8980-1b584ebdeaf9.png)